The Emergence of Fools Inc.

 ● Replacing CloudMagic

 Few things in life present the ease of iOS/Mac app AirMail’s print-to-PDF feature.
 One tap triggers the conversion.
 When the resulting PDF appears on screen, that screen includes the iOS Share Sheet icon.
 Through it, I choose Google Drive.
-Every converted PDF file is assigned a name, appended with the date.
-Because that date mirrors the Daily Log entry, the precise cross-references ensure my awareness of related docs stashed in gDrive as well as quick and easy retrieval.
+Every converted PDF file is assigned a name, prepended with the date.
+Because that date mirrors the Daily Log entry, i enjoy a one-stop resource pointing to associated data.

 Pre-Bullet Journal, I heavily relied upon CloudMagic’s Cards.
 The Cards integration with Trello, ToDoist, EverNote and a few others yielded minimal taps to push the email to one preferred task app.
-I’m now free of digital task apps, For those determined to leave CloudMagic, yet still intensely wedded to the digital world, know that the list of apps integrated with AirMail is rivaled only by app Dispatch.
+I’m now free of digital task apps, For those determined to leave CloudMagic, yet still intensely wedded to the digital world, know that readdle Spark offers an enviable the list of integration possibilities.

-The problem: while AirMail is a worthy CloudMagic replacement on Apple-related platforms, it offers zip for those on Android, Windows, or a Chromebook.
+The problem: while Spark is a worthy CloudMagic replacement on Apple-related platforms, it offers zip for those on Android, Windows, or a Chromebook.
 A knight in shining print-PDF armor gallops to the scene; the rescuer’s name: Google Cloud Print, working within the Chrome browser.
-ZDNet spells out how to setup Google Cloud Print,
+ZDNet spells out how to setup Google Cloud Print

 TextExpander: iOS: Settings → General → Keyboard → Text replacement.
 Next.

-I convert actionable emails to PDF, each tossed into a dedicated emails folder.
+CloudMagic: I convert actionable emails to PDF, each tossed into my Google Drive /new folder.
 The date, 17.0310, mirrors my Bullet Journal’s Daily Log header.
-Periodic reviews guarantee I will NOT miss such emails.
+Morning & evening reviews guarantee I will NOT miss such emails.

 - Defined here as exploiting Apple’s auto-update feature, i.e. using the cover of darkness to obliterate a functioning version of the app ↩